Judge orders former PPC candidate to stop calling himself an engineer | CBC News

 According to Brongers' judgment, the Association of Professional Engineers and Geoscientists first reached out to Hilderman in December 2021 and demanded he stop using the title of engineer

-"You guys are hillarious!
+"You guys are hilarious!
 No worries!
 I'll stop," Hilderman wrote in an email, quoted in the judgment.

 But he apparently changed his mind, and two weeks later he told the association that he didn't believe he was describing himself in a way that suggested he was a professional engineer.